aws-samples/aws-reinvent21-inf1-workshop/README.md

 ### 1.4) Connect to the AWS EC2 Inf1 Instance

-There are a few ways to establish a connection to your inf1 EC2 instance.
-In this exercise we will just run the [`./connect.sh`](1-ec2-instance/connect.sh) script.
+As mentioned at the beginning of Section 1, there are different ways to connect an Inferentia instance, but in this exercise we will just run the [`./connect.sh`](1-ec2-instance/connect.sh) script.

 ```